ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mielecloudservice/README.md

 |532 | "Flusen ausspülen" | Washer Dryer |

 ## Changelog
+### 4.0.0 (2021-03-18) (Symphony of life)
+> ***Hint:*** The adapter received a complete code refactoring!
+This means that most of the code has been changed and some parts are working now differently than ever before.
+Update with care and read the change log!
+*  (grizzelbee) New: FULL support of Miele cloud API v1.0.4
+*  (grizzelbee) Upd: [83](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/83) estimatedEndTime isn't shown anymore after the device has finished
+*  (grizzelbee) Upd: [85](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/85) full code refactoring and split into multiple files.
+*  (grizzelbee) Upd: [86](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/86) every folder and device now gets a nice little icon
+*  (grizzelbee) Upd: [89](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/89) Washer dryers are fully supported now
+*  (grizzelbee) Upd: [90](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/90) implemented targetTemperature for fridges & freezers
+*  (grizzelbee) Upd: Devices get fully created on startup and aren't modified afterwards - only updated
+*  (grizzelbee) Upd: New folder ecoFeedback to group ecoFeedback states
+*  (grizzelbee) Upd: New folder IDENT to group ident states
+*  (grizzelbee) Upd: Removed signalActionRequired - since there is no signalDoor for washing machines, dryers and dishwashers this approach doesn't work
+*  (grizzelbee) Upd: All folders and states which are being created depend on the capabilities of their devices as described in [this Miele documentation](https://www.miele.com/developer/assets/API_V1.x.x_capabilities_by_device.pdf).
+So there shouldn't be useless states anymore caused by the generic Miele cloud API.

 ### 3.0.2 (2021-03-05)
 *  (grizzelbee) Fix: [79](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/79) When a devices serial is missing, the identNumber is assigned instead.
 *  (grizzelbee) Upd: Changed folder name cooktops to hobs since this is the more common name